 - Education 401: Liberal Arts Teacher Apprenticeship

-- Education 402: Master Teachers in the Western Tradition
+- Education 402: Special Studies in Master Teachers in the Western Tradition

 - Education 403: Explicit Phonics Reading Instruction